CsabaDu/CsabaDu.DynamicTestData/README.md

 - **No Third-Party Packages**: Avoids NuGet dependencies that could cause version conflicts
 - **Minimal BCL Surface**: Uses only fundamental System.* namespaces (`Collections.Generic`, `Threading`, `Diagnostics`)

-The only "dependency" is the .NET runtime itself â€“ by design.
+The only "dependency" is the .NET runtime itself - by design.
 This design choice ensures the library remains:
 - **Portable**: No dependency conflicts with test frameworks (xUnit/NUnit/MSTest), guaranteed to work in .NET 9+ environment
 - **Stable**: Not subject to breaking changes in external packages, enables safe embedding in larger projects
 - **Transparent**: All behavior is traceable to the source code